-The moment I found out vigilante killer George Zimmerman was “Hispanic” I foresaw an opportunity for reactionary apologists to dismiss the Treyvon Martin murder as one without racial implication.
+The moment I found out vigilante killer George Zimmerman was “Hispanic” I foresaw an opportunity for reactionary apologists to dismiss the Trayvon Martin murder as one without racial implication.

-Race is an uncomfortable issue in our cultural discourse, as we’ve all been conditioned to reject racism as ‘un-american’.
+Race is an uncomfortable issue in our societal discourses, as we’ve all been conditioned to reject racism as ‘un-american’.
 And because when people refuse to confront a reality, the result is an atmosphere of denial, denial is what I expected..
-And despite an overwhelming recognition of his death being over the color of his skin, over the course of the past few days, denial, isn’t something I’ve been able to completely avoid observing.
+And despite an overwhelming recognition of his death being over the color of his skin, over the course of the past few days, denial, isn’t something I’ve been able to completely elude observation of.

 Denial, doesn’t live here…